Add recipients to forms

 - Displays the Recipients section in an expanded or a collapsed view

-You can move the Recipients section anywhere on your form or hide it so message senders can't see or change the recipients, but you can't remove it.
+You can move the Recipients section anywhere on your form or hide it so message senders can't see or change the recipients, or you can remove the Recipients section from the form completely (only for flow trigger forms).

 Add predefined recipients